×

 What does funeral insurance cover?

-‘Funeral insurance’ or ‘burial insurance’ more commonly referred to as over-50s life insurance cover, is a popular choice in the UK by those looking to make sure that their funeral costs are covered in advance of their death and funeral.
+‘Funeral insurance’, such as over-50s life insurance or funeral cover insurance is a popular choice in the UK by those looking to make sure that their funeral costs are covered in advance of their death and funeral.
 For some, this may only relate to the basic fees involved with a funeral, where others hope that it will stretch further to cover additional expenses.
-There are also certain circumstances in which over-50s life insurance may fail to cover the cost of a funeral.
+There are also certain circumstances in which funeral insurance may fail to cover the cost of a funeral.

 Direct funeral costs

-An over-50s life insurance policy works by paying out a lump-sum to the next-of-kin of the person who has died; while it can be used in any way they see fit, a popular use for it is to cover basic funeral or cremation costs.
+Both examples of funeral insurance policies can be used to cover basic funeral or cremation costs.
 These may include typical fees associated with funerals, such as cremation or burial costs; funeral director fees; the pre-funeral care of the person who has died, such as washing and embalming; or their transportation to the crematorium or burial site on the day.
-Depending on the type of funeral the family wants to opt for, and the type of over-50s life insurance policy they have, it may also need to cover more expensive fees, such as burial-plot rental, and headstone purchase.
+Depending on the type of funeral the family wants to opt for, and the type of funeral insurance policy they have, it may also need to cover more expensive fees, such as burial-plot rental, and headstone purchase.

 Additional expenses

-Depending on the size of the payout, an over-50s life insurance policy could also cover additional expenses.
+Depending on the size of the payout, a funeral insurance policy could also cover additional expenses.
 For example, if a family wants to arrange an attended direct cremation or burial, then they may want to use the payout for celebrant or religious minister fees, not to mention floral tributes to the person who has died, or a limousine and funeral procession for the family.

 It’s very common, depending on different beliefs on death and funerals, for some sort of wake or end-of-life celebration to follow the funeral ceremony itself.
 Depending on what sort of thing the family would like to do, these can also be expensive additional extras.